Theory, Research, and Practice in Higher Education

 This is the problem Jean-Paul Sartre (1943/1956) sought to solve: the “existence” of his existentialism was ventured to contrast with the essence of his philosophical predecessors (the motto became, l’existence précède l’essence)—in other words, the real takes priority over the ideal, restoring authority (and responsibility) to the individual by emphasizing how things are rather than how they should be.
 This is most acutely manifest at times when, for example, a student experiences a transformative learning experience—for it is the learner‘s experience, not anyone else’s.

-Petitot, Varela, Pachoud, & Roy, 1999).
+irreducible is difficult to reconcile with the scientific paradigm. phenomenology (Petitot, Varela, Pachoud, & Roy, 1999).
 Merleau-Ponty was stretching towards such an optimistic state in his emphasis on the “embodied mind” (Levin, 2016), a key topic we shall return to when discussing cognition.
 Naturalizing mental traits reflects efforts to increase confidence in an intuitive belief that there is a continuity between philosophy and science, and as such, it is an important step in avoiding the sterility of the ancient biases regarding dualism, epitomized for our era by Cartesian dualism.
-In Merleau-Ponty’s (1945/1962) view, philosophyirreducible is difficult to reconcile with the scientific paradigm. phenomenology (
+In Merleau-Ponty’s (1945/1962) view, philosophy

 is not the reflection of a pre-existing truth, but, like art, the act of bringing truth into being. . . .
 We witness every minute the miracle of related experience, and yet nobody knows better than we do how this miracle is worked, for we are ourselves [emphasis added] this network of relationships.